null

 ✔ Compatibility Check

-• Slip Side: Fits over standard Schedule 40 or Schedule 80 PVC Pipe of the same trade size.
-(Requires Glue).
+• Slip End: Fits OVER standard Schedule 40 or Schedule 80 PVC pipe of the same size.

 Complete Your System

-• Thread Seal Tape: Prevents leaks on the threaded side of the connection.
+• Thread Seal Tape: Prevents leaks on the threaded connection side.

 Related Resources